StreetWise Hebrew: Creative Lessons with Guy Sharett

 The Ashdod Marina breakwater

 So my first foreign language was English, and then I added French, as Ashdod - crowned La Perle de la Méditerranée - is a massive francophone city that happens to be the twin city of Bordeaux!
 French lessons in high school were a breath of fresh air, but a ridiculous school policy forced us to choose between Arabic and French, so I took private Arabic lessons after school.
 This was a blessing in disguise, as my neighbor, a gifted Baghdadi teacher, made me write page after page of literary Arabic text, which proved handy later on.
-Meanwhile, our other neighbors had an au-pair from south Germany, a priest's daughter who taught me German along with the lyrics of cheesy German pop songs.
+Meanwhile, our other neighbors had an au-pair from south Germany, a priest's daughter who taught me German along with the lyrics of cheesy pop songs, for example this one.

 Ashdod, often dismissed as 'provincial', was secretly a linguist's paradise.
 Kids in my class had parents who spoke Georgian, Russian, Turkish, Greek, Marathi, Arabic and Romanian.
-The town was also a culinary Mecca: Georgian Khachapuri, Turkish Dolma and Moroccan Matbuha.
+The town was also a culinary Mecca with Georgian Khachapuri, Turkish Dolma and Moroccan Matbuha.
 While working at Ashdod Port control tower as a teenager and ordering captains to "heave up your anchor and put the pilot ladder on the portside," I realized the world was my oyster and I wanted to devote my life to learning languages, teaching Hebrew, meeting people and understanding their cultures, accents and body language.
 Since I was still a huge fan of Hebrew, I decided my first degree would be in my beloved mother tongue.
 I graduated from the department of Hebrew Language at The Hebrew University in Jerusalem, where I also studied Arabic, Aramaic, Latin, Italian and Dutch.

 Picture

-Following my studies at university, and after picking up some Indonesian from a Javanese priest who was studying biblical Hebrew in Jerusalem, I traveled to the island of Java to take an intensive Indonesian language course.
+Following my studies at university, and after picking up some Indonesian from an Indonesian priest who was studying biblical Hebrew in Jerusalem, I traveled to the island of Java to take an intensive Indonesian language course.
 This led to a one-year stint in Jakarta as a research assistant on an exciting linguistics project.
 I then moved to London for a master’s program in Southeast Asian Studies at the University of London's School of Oriental and African Studies (SOAS), where I was able to study Thai, drink a lot of beer pints against my will, and meet some amazing people.
 My next stop was Bangkok, where I worked as a journalist and co-authored (with my soul mate Daniel Ziv) Bangkok Inside Out, a humorous urban lexicon of the Thai capital, which was later banned by Thai government (long story).

 Proudly powered by Weebly